 - Give it to you in-person.

-- Deliver it to your mobile home by leaving it with a member of your family
+- Deliver it to your mobile home by leaving it with a member of the household.

-or household.
-This person must understand the importance of ensuring you
+This person must understand the importance of ensuring you receive it.

 - Send it to your last known address via first-class mail.